Whistling in the Dark: Narcissism and the Grandiosity Gap

 The narcissist often strikes people are "laid back" - or, less charitably: lazy, parasitic, spoiled, and self-indulgent.
 But, as usual with narcissists, appearances deceive.
 Narcissists are either compulsively driven over-achievers - or chronic under-achieving wastrels.
 Most of them fail to make full and productive use of their potential and capacities.
 Many avoid even the now standard path of an academic degree, a career, or family life.

 Yet, no matter how successful the narcissist is - many of them end up being abject failures - the Grandiosity Gap can never be bridged.
-The narcissist's False Self is so unrealistic and his Superego so sadistic that there is nothing the narcissist can do to extricate himself from the Kafkaesque trial that is his life.
+The narcissist's fantastic False Self is so unrealistic and his Superego so sadistic that there is nothing the narcissist can do to extricate himself from the Kafkaesque trial that is his life.
+The Narcissist explains away the yawning abyss between his omnipotent and omniscient self-image and his drab, pedestrian life by attributing it to outside forces which conspire to keep him down – or by regarding it as an ineluctable, albeit unwelcome phase in his ultimate ascendance and self-realization.

 This article appears in my book, "Malignant Self-love: Narcissism Revisited"